 - Construction and Infrastructure: Building, Plumbing and Gas Fitting, Electrical Engineering

-Fresh Green Start, is a vocational pathway within My Career Pathway that will give you a taste of Horticulture, Arboriculture and Landscape Construction.
+Horticulture, is a vocational strand within My Career Pathway that will give you a taste of Horticulture, Arboriculture and Landscape Construction.

 It will be hands-on, learning usable skills which will provide you with skills for employment in the horticulture industry or pathway onto higher learning.

-All students enrolled full-time on My Career Pathway (Fresh Green Start) receive free personal protective clothing.
+All students enrolled full-time on My Career Pathway (Horticulture) receive free personal protective clothing.